 When will the $600 Unemployment Benefit Payment Start?

-The additional federally subsidized UI benefit payment will be applied to your current (active) benefit amount once the federal government releases funds to the relevant state UI administration agency.
-This should start happening from April 2020.
-Note that if you have already exhausted your current state UI benefits, you will still be eligible for this additional/extra temporary benefits boost as it is funded separately under the stimulus bill.
+The $600 benefit payment is now being paid by all states and will generally be paid with your standard state unemployment benefit.
+You can see the table below for payment dates by states, including links to more information.
+Note that if you have already exhausted your current state UI benefits, you will still be eligible for this additional/extra temporary benefit boost as it is federally funded under the CARES stimulus bill.

-As of now most state unemployment agencies and labor departments have implemented the enhanced unemployment provisions under guidance from the Department of Labor (DOL) on the implementation of the new federal provisions and funding.
-They will need these details to update systems to accommodate mandated changes.
-As a result state UI agency websites are behind on processing the additional $600 p/week payment.
-Most are committing to have the updates in place my mid-to-late April.
-If you already receive UI benefits you will automatically be added to new stimulus programs if eligible and receive these payments as you currently do.
+Most state unemployment agencies and labor departments have implemented the enhanced unemployment provisions under guidance from the Federal Department of Labor (DOL).
+However antiquated state unemployment filing systems and websites have not been easy to update in such a short duration, meaning that claimants have faced long wait times and failures in being able to file a claim.
+If you already receive UI benefits you will automatically be added to the new stimulus programs if eligible and receive these payments as you currently do.
 Others or newly unemployed will need to (re-)apply for the UI payments.

 Will I get the full $600?
 The $600 is added to whatever amount you are currently getting, whether it’s the minimum or the maximum.
 So for example even if you are only getting $50 a week in unemployment benefits today you will still get the full $600 through the next four months which is mandated in the CARES bill.
 This means those only getting partial UIC benefits (at least $1) like part time workers earning below the maximum weekly benefit amount for their state will be eligible for this supplemental payment till July 31st 2020.

 Also note that the $600 is paid retroactively.
 Payments are effective starting with the week ending 4/5/20.
 So, if it takes your state UI agency until mid-April to actually start the payments, they will be retroactive back to 4/5/20.
 The $600 only applies to those who are receiving unemployment benefits.
 If your state said that you don’t qualify for UI, then you do not get the $600 either.
 The bill also waived the 7 day waiting period for new claims.
 So you can file as soon as you get laid off or lose income as a self employed person.